AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 # Pushes the changes in your local repository up to the remote repository you specified as the origin
 ```

-### E: Request a Storage Account
+### E: Request a Storage Container

 Bots store data in the cloud.
-For the time being, the process for opening a storage account for your bot is manual.
-Please send us a request to open a storage account over Telegram; include your Github Organization and bot's name, please.
+For the time being, the process for setting up a storage container for your Algobot Team is manual.
+Please send us a request to set up a storage container over Telegram; include your Github Organization and algobot's name, please.
 When the request is processed, you will get the following:

 #### Your Algobot Team Connection String